MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/group-queue-lists.md

     `The new group was created successfully.`

-### Validate the creation of a new group
+### Validate the creation of a group

-Here are some considerations before you start validating the creation of a group:
+To validate the creation of a group, follow these steps:

-- Ensure that **Exchange Servers** appears in the **Groups** pane.
+1. Ensure that **Exchange Servers** appears in the **Groups** pane.
 If necessary, press the F5 key to refresh the Service Manager console view.

-- In the **Tasks** pane, under the name of the group, select **View Group Members** to ensure that the Exchange servers appear in the **Group Members** window.
+2. In the **Tasks** pane, under the name of the group, select **View Group Members** to ensure that the Exchange servers appear in the **Group Members** window.

 ![Screenshot of the PowerShell symbol.](./media/group-queue-lists/pssymbol.png)You can use a Windows PowerShell command to retrieve groups from Operations Manager and from Service Manager.
 For more information, see [Get-SCSMGroup](/previous-versions/system-center/powershell/system-center-2012-r2/hh316273(v=sc.20)).